 Problem Possible Cause Corrective Action See No waveform on display.
-Trace frozen & communication error Wrong com port selected Select the correct com port in PC-SAM setup menu.
-3-6 No waveform on display.
-Trace frozen & no communication error No power to the Control/Gating Module or communication problem.
-Check the power and serial connections 2-1 No communication to the ECG/T Module Check power to the ECG/T Module.
-Turn power switch off and on look for red light in the fiber optic driver.
-2-1 Sweeping waveform but no ECG signal.
+Trace frozen & communication error.
+Wrong com port selected.
+Select the correct com port in PC-SAM setup menu.
+2-3 3-6 No waveform on display.
+Trace frozen & no communication error.
+No power to the ERT Control/Gating Module or communication problem.
+Check the power and serial connections 2-1 2-2 Sweeping waveform but no ECG signal.
+No communication to the ERT Module.
+Check power to the ERT Module & fiber optic cable connections.
+Look for red light in the fiber optic driver.
+2-2 Sweeping waveform but no ECG signal.
 Lead off.
 Check lead attachment.
-4-1 Sweeping waveform but no ECG signal.
-Offset voltage too large Check offset voltage in system info window.
-Check for faulty temp probe by disconnecting the probe from the ECG/T Module & check for needles in muscle 11-1 4-1 ECG waveform but no heart rate display R-detect parameters incorrect Set correct values 3-9 Movement of leads in magnet bore Check for vibration or air flow.
-Tape leads or ECG/T module 4-2 Excessive artifacts on ECG while scanning Movement of leads or module in magnet bore Check for vibration.
-Tape leads & ECG/T module to restrain motion 4-2
+4-2 Sweeping waveform but no ECG signal.
+Offset voltage too large.
+Check offset voltage in system info window.
+Check for faulty temp probe by disconnecting the probe from the ERT Module & check for needles in muscle.
+9-1 4-7 ECG waveform but no heart rate display.
+R-detect parameters incorrect.
+Set correct values.
+3-9 Excessive artifacts on ECG without scanning' Movement of leads in magnet bore.
+Check for vibration or air flow.
+Tape leads and/or ERT module.
+4-1 Excessive artifacts on ECG while scanning' Movement of leads or module in magnet bore.
+Check for vibration.
+Tape leads & ERT module to restrain motion.
+4-1